sadeq220/docs/microservice/README.md

 - API Gateway
 - Distributed tracing

+## Microservice vs Monolith
+A monolithic application built and delivered as a single unit. according to "Spring Microservices in Action" book:
+> All the UI (user interface), business, and database access logic are packaged together into a single application artifact
+> and deployed to an application server.

+**Which architecture should be used when writing an application from scratch: monolith or microservice?**
+Martin Fowler believe in `monolith-first strategy`,
+you shouldn't start a new project with microservices, even if you're sure your application will be big enough to make it worthwhile.
+His reasons are:
+- to prioritize speed over scalability.
+- to gain a better understanding of the domain and its boundaries.

+There are different ways to execute a monolith-first strategy:
+- modular monolith
+    - > The logical way is to design a monolith carefully, paying attention to modularity within the software, both at the API boundaries and how the data is stored.
+- start with a monolith and gradually peel off microservices at the edges.
+- start with just a couple of coarse-grained services.
+-

+and shift to microservice architecture when complexity arises and monolithic application became big ball of mud.

+But there are also counter arguments that states:
+> starting with microservices allows you to get used to the rhythm of developing in a microservice environment.
+> It takes a lot, perhaps too much, discipline to build a monolith in a sufficiently modular way that it can be broken down into microservices easily.

+---
 Some approaches help to adopt microservice architecture easily:
 - DDD aggregate pattern
     - first structure the business logic as an object model(domain model)[^2]